sulmanfarooqq/custom_gpt/README.md

 # Custom GPT Chatbot

-A beautiful CLI-based chatbot powered by Google's Gemini API with a knowledge base of documents.
+A beautiful CLI-based chatbot powered by Mistral AI's API with a knowledge base of documents.

 ## Features